Tag: Right to Land Water and Resources

 By Richard Mbom, CEO of Social Enterprise for Environmental Development (SEED), a grantee that advocates for best practices in the artisanal and small-scale gold mining sector in eastern Cameroon.
 For twenty years, foreign investors have come to Africa seeking permits for the exploitation of the continent’s natural resources.
 Most of these investors come from Asia […]

-On the shores of Lake Albert, a very biodiverse region in Uganda, live many youth activists, committed to protecting the place they call home.
+On the shores of Lake Albert, a very biodiverse region in Uganda, live many youth committed to protecting the place they call home.
 Oil was discovered in the region in 2009, and the extraction of resources in the area has resulted in serious human rights violations and environmental degradation.
-Lake Albert Social Network (LASNET) […]
+Lake Albert Social Network (LASNET) was […]

 Privacy notice: our site uses cookies for analytics, tracking, and site improvement purposes.
 By continuing to use our site, you agree to our use of cookies.
 For more information, see our privacy policy.